 Proportion of participants who achieve an improvement in gluteal skin elasticity

-Mean change in global medial skin elasticity
+Mean change in overall skin elasticity

 Mean change in global medial skin elasticity measured by cutometer 180 days after treatment completion.

-Global improvement based on Global Aesthetic Improvement Scale (GAIS) evaluated by investigator and patient
+Global improvement based on Global Aesthetic Improvement Scale (GAIS) evaluated by investigator

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.